Intel-Media-SDK/MediaSDK/doc/Coding_guidelines.md

 10. Use unsigned types whenever it possible.
 Unsigned overflow is well defined behavior while signed is not.

+11. Avoid usage of local ```static``` variables because it might bring unexpectable overhead.
+Since C++11 initialization of local ```static``` variables must be thread safe, so compiler generates additional code to provide it.

 # Memory management

-11. Avoid manual memory management
+12. Avoid manual memory management

     - Functions ```memcpy```, ```memset```, ```sizeof``` are dangerous, use them only if you really need them.